Andrew H. Embler: Battle of Boydton Plank Road

-During the Siege of Petersburg, Virginia, in October 1864, the Union Army sought to seize a critical supply line for the Confederate Army – Boydton Plank Road.
-Captain Embler was now commander of Company D of the 59th New York Volunteer Infantry which was a key unit during the battle.
-Captain Embler led his unit as the spearhead of two regiments that attacked the Confederate's main body and allowed the Union to establish a barricade on the road.
-The Union Army, under Major General Winfield S. Hancock, would achieve a tactical victory of the Confederate Army before both sides would settle down for the winter.
+During the siege of Petersburg, Virginia, in October 1864, the Union Army sought to seize a critical supply line for the Confederate Army – Boydton Plank Road.
+Captain Embler was now commander of Company D of the 59th New York Volunteer Infantry, which was a key unit during the battle.
+Captain Embler led his unit as the spearhead of two regiments that attacked the Confederates' main body and allowed the Union to establish a barricade on the road.
+The Union Army, under Major General Winfield S. Hancock, would achieve a tactical victory over the Confederate Army before both sides would settle down for the winter.
 For these actions, Captain Embler would be awarded the Medal of Honor.

 Captain Embler would continue to serve in the Union Army throughout the duration of the war and was present at Appomattox Court House in April 1865 to witness the surrender of the Confederate Army.
 For his service, he was brevetted to the rank of lieutenant colonel.